Jason M. Vanderhaden

-Jason M. Vanderhaden is a retired petty officer of the United States Coast Guard who served as the 13th Master Chief Petty Officer of the Coast Guard from May 17, 2018 to May 19, 2022.
+Jason M. Vanderhaden is a retired Master Chief Petty Officer of the United States Coast Guard who served as the 13th Master Chief Petty Officer of the Coast Guard from May 17, 2018 to May 19, 2022.
 As MCPOCG, Vanderhaden served as the principal advisor to the Commandant of the Coast Guard on all enlisted personnel matters.
 As a matter of protocol, this gave him precedence equal to that of a three-star officer (vice admiral).

 Assignments

 Since enlisting in the Coast Guard in May 1988, MCPOCG Vanderhaden has served in a number of positions, including: